 What is on the Father's heart?

-As I start 2021, I realize I need to spend more time talking with the Father and hearing from him about what he desires for us.
+As I start a new year, I realize I need to spend more time talking with the Father and hearing from him about what he desires for us.
 I need to pray more.
 I always feel the need to pray more but I am so easily distracted by the busyness of life and entertainment.
 What should I pray about?
-Well, Jesus told us how we should pray in Matthew 6:9-14.
+Jesus told us how we should pray in Matthew 6:9-14.

 The Lord's Prayer

-I notice that the first things I should pray about are things God cares about.
+I notice first that I should pray about are the things God cares about.
 His name (reputation) being lifted up (may your name be kept holy Matthew 6:9), his kingdom coming soon (revival and the spread of the gospel), and his will being done on earth as it is in heaven (obeying his commands.
 Matthew 6:10).
 Then pray about the things which come so naturally to us… what we need.
 But first pray about what God wants.

 What is God's Will?